sftpplus/sftpplus-docs/src/doc_source/events/events.rst

-20131
-^^^^^

-:Message: Configuration file "%(path)s" does not exists.
-:Groups: operational, process, failure, failure-high
-:From version: 1.6.0
-:To version: 3.4.0
-:Description: None

-20132
-^^^^^

-:Message: Server process could not read the configuration file at %(path)s.
-:Groups: operational, process, failure, failure-high
-:From version: 1.6.0
-:To version: 3.4.0
-:Description: None

-20135
-^^^^^

-:Message: Failed to authenticate "%(username)s".
-No authentication method with UUID %(method_uuid)s.
-:Groups: operational, session, failure, failure-high, failure-specific
-:From version: 2.10.0
-:To version: 3.37.0
-:Description: None
-:Data:
-  :method_uuid: UUID of the unknown method.

-  :username: Name of the account which requested to authenticate.

 20136
 ^^^^^

 :Message: Account "%(username)s" forbidden by %(method_type)s authentication "%(method_name)s" using "%(credentials_type)s" credentials. %(details)s
 :Groups: operational, session, failure
 :From version: 2.10.0
-:To version: None
 :Description: None
 :Data:
   :credentials_type: Type of the credentials used during authentication.